The Indian High School (Senior Campus), Oud Metha – The Review

 Dr. Ashok Kumar, Chief Executive Officer, The Indian High School

-The Indian High School Dubai (Senior Campus) is a private K-12 school with a 2016-17 KHDA inspection rating of Outstanding, an accolade it has achieved for six consecutive years.
-Established in 1961, it was the first private school founded in Dubai and has grown rapidly.
-Today the Senior Campus employs 435 teachers to educate 5791 children, by any standards a very large school.
-Despite concerns of overcrowding at middle levels, however, the school’s overall advertised average of 1:13 teacher-pupil ratio is excellent and this is reflected in its achieving outstanding performance from its pupils in English, Mathematics and Science.
+The Indian High School Dubai is a private K-12 Indian curriculum CBSE school and the first private school founded in Dubai.
+It has grown rapidly.
+Today the Senior Campus employs 454 teachers to educate 5631 children, by any standards a very large school.
+It’s worth noting that students numbers are down by over 100 students and teacher numbers up by around 20 teachers since 2017 – investment is not at issue here.
+The reduction in numbers follows historic concerns of overcrowding at Middle School levels.
+As of 2018, the school’s overall advertised average of 1:13 teacher-pupil ratio has improved to 1:12 – this sort of high investment in teachers reflected in its achieving outstanding performance from its pupils in English, Mathematics and Science.

-Little wonder this is the most over-subscribed school in the UAE.
+Little wonder that the Indian High School is the most over-subscribed school in the UAE.
 It’s a credit to The Indian High School then, that it remains resolutely inclusive.
 It could so easily have changed its whole approach to be academically selective – but then certainly much of what makes The Indian High School sparkle would surely be lost.
-Entry to the school is decided by lottery on the basis of fairness.
+Entry to the school, in practice, is decided by lottery on the basis of fairness, where other schools more often introduce academic testing to resolve Waiting Lists (even when academically otherwise inclusive).

 Although The Indian High School advertises itself as co-educational, classes are in practice split and girls and boys taught separately.
 This model is not driven by dogma, but by what has simply been proven to work best for children.